AsierLambarri/cmd_fit/README.md

 ## The code
 Several functions are provided in the different .py files that can be combined in a simple python script to analyze a given CMD:

-- data_loader_iacSTAR.py contains a function to load IAC-Star data correctly.
+- data_loader_iacSTAR.py contains a function to load IAC-Star data using pandas.

 - bundles.py contains the function that returns the data in the desired region (RGB, AGB,...).